frederic-perez/AmE-dictionary/data/dictionary.md

 __insurmountable__ _Alabama built an insurmountable 21-3 halftime lead._
 __intangible__
 __integer__ _n_ :mega: /ˈɪntɪʤɚ/
-__intel__ _n_ :three::hammer: _The intel value he might offer._ _The site provides crowd-sourced intel on how female-friendly company policy is at thousands of businesses._
+__intel__ _n_ :four::hammer: _The intel value he might offer._ _The site provides crowd-sourced intel on how female-friendly company policy is at thousands of businesses._
 __intemperance__
 __intently__
 __interdicting__